Dan J. Harkey

 • Any additional requirements, such as voting requirements, for the LLC to borrow money or convey property.

-• Delineation of the required persons to execute loan documents.
+• Delineation of the required persons to execute the loan documents.

-Please look at the powers and authority sections of the Operating Agreement and the Articles of Organization to determine who is authorized to sign for a loan, whether there are any limitations on the type or amount of loan that can be obtained, and whether additional signatures are required.
+Please review the powers and authorities sections of the Operating Agreement and the Articles of Organization to determine who is authorized to sign for a loan, whether there are any limitations on the type or amount of loan that can be obtained, and whether additional signatures are required.

 Obtain a Borrower’s Opinion of Counsel Letter if the loan is significant or complicated.

-If the loan is complicated or is a large enough sum, the lender may want additional assurance; it may be prudent to obtain the opinion of the borrower's counsel.
-This opinion usually discusses and opines as to many things, most often including the legal capacity of an individual and signatories, the proper formation of the entity, authorization and authority to deliver and execute the loan documents, lack of conflict with other contracts, judgments, orders, etc. to which the entity is a party or bound, lack of litigation, "no usury" representation, the enforceability of the loan documents, and many other possible representations.
+If the loan is complicated or involves a substantial sum, Lendernder may want to obtain Lendernal assurance; it may be prudent to seek the Borrower’s opinion.
+This opinion usually discusses and opines as to many things, most often including the legal capacity of an individual and signatories, the proper formation of the entity, authorization and authority to deliver and execute the loan documents, lack of conflict with other contracts, judgments, orders, etc. to which the entity is a party or bound, lack of litigation,““no usury” representation, the enforceability of the loan documents, and many other possible representations.
 It should be addressed to the lenders and originating brokers for reliance purposes.

 • Obtain a Resolution signed by the appropriate Member(s)/Manager(s).
 Member resolution.
-A resolution signed by all members of the LLC authorizes the proposed borrowing or, if the LLC is manager-managed, a resolution signed by the manager.
+A resolution signed by all members of the LLC authorizes the proposed borrowing or, if the LLC is manager-managed, a resolution signed by the Manager.
 Could you read the operating agreement for restrictions?
-The borrowing resolution should authorize the LLC to enter the borrowing transaction and authorize the appropriate members or manager to sign any loan documents on behalf of the LLC.
+The borrowing resolution should authorize the LLC to enter the borrowing transaction and allow the appropriate members or Manager to sign any loan documents on behalf of the LLC.

 • Personal Guarantees.
-A borrower cannot guarantee their loan.
+A Borrower cannot guarantee their loan.
 A separate person or entity must sign the guarantee.
-Watch the sham guarantee issue.
+Watch for the sham guarantee issue.
 An excellent supplement to a loan application package and business purpose declaration will often help distinguish between absolute and sham guaranties.

 • https://www.natlawreview.com/article/california-appellate-court-narrows-scope-sham-guaranty-defense